infinitydaemon/OpSec-Kernel/Documentation/trace/histogram.rst

   applied using 'append' shell operator ('>>') if applied to an existing trigger, rather than via the '>' operator, which will cause the trigger to be removed through truncation.

-  The 'nohitcount' (or NOHC) parameter will suppress display of raw hitcount in the histogram.
-This option requires at least one value field which is not a 'raw hitcount'.
-For example, 'hist:...:vals=hitcount:nohitcount' is rejected, but 'hist:...:vals=hitcount.percent:nohitcount' is OK.

 - enable_hist/disable_hist